NYCPlanning/labs-zola/README.md

   - Load `http://localhost:7357/` to view the test UI
   - Before creating a Pull Request, make sure your branch is updated with the latest `develop` and passes all tests

-## Deployment

-The App is deployed to our VPS using dokku, you need only do a `git push` of the master branch to the `dokku` remote.

-- To create a new remote named `dokku`: `git remote add dokku dokku@{domain}:zola`
-- To Deploy: `git push dokku master`
-- To deploy a branch other than master, alias it to master: `git push dokku {branchname}:master`

 ## Contact us

 You can find us on Twitter at [@nycplanninglabs](https://twitter.com/nycplanninglabs), or comment on issues and we'll follow up as soon as we can.
 If you'd like to send an email, use [labs_dl@planning.nyc.gov](mailto:labs_dl@planning.nyc.gov)